hsandt/reminiscence/README.md

 `./game.rb`

+## Without Ruby

+We recommend to download the latest [release](https://github.com/hsandt/reminiscence/releases).
+This is a standalone executable compiled with [ruby-packer](https://github.com/pmq20/ruby-packer) that can be run directly without Ruby.
+Download the release matching your PC OS and run it.
+(TODO: support Windows)

+You can also build the game yourself by using the script:

+`./dist.sh`

+This will produce an executable `reminiscence` in the `dist` folder.

+## Notes

 The text output is formatted for a narrow terminal with a width of 51 characters.

 ## Tested platforms

 * Android with Termux
+* Linux Ubuntu

 # Unit tests